GitauHarrison/getting-started-with-flask/01_getting_started_with_HTML_and_CSS.md

 - **CSS**, short for Cascading Style Sheets, on the other hand, is primarily used to style a web page by improving its appearance using colors, fonts et cetera.

 These two languages are interdependent, and should remain that way.
 It is best practice not to write CSS in HTML or vice versa.
-As a rule, HTML will always represent content while CSS will always represent appearacne of that content.
+As a rule, HTML will always represent content while CSS will always represent appearance of that content.

 ## Common HTML Terms